John Macqueen: Biography

 In September 1919 he joined the Occupied Enemy Territory Administration (OETA) in Palestine and nine months later he was appointed Assistant Principal Medical Officer, based in Jerusalem.

 During the late 1920s, as deputy head of the Palestinian Department of Health, Dr Macqueen was involved in the establishment of the first infant welfare centres in Jerusalem's Old City and Bethlehem.
 It was part of a government program to reduce infant mortality which at that time was 201.27 per 1,000 births.
 By 1929 there were 27 such centers across the country, mostly funded by non-government bodies.
 Macqueen complained about the absence of financial support from municipalities, specifically Bethlehem and Bayt Jala.

 At that time the Health department, with funding from the Rockefeller Foundation, was active in combating malaria.
 Trachoma affected more than 60% of the population.
 Many affected people were treated by the St Johns Eye Hospital, Jerusalem.
 Leprosy was disappearing, and there were vaccines for the other infectious diseases found in Palestine: rabies, cholera and smallpox.

-In 1924 he was appointed Senior Medical Officer in Hafia.
+In 1924 he was appointed Senior Medical Officer in Haifa.
 In 1930 he was given particular responsibility for the railways and the quarantine of travellers.
 It was during this period that he completed his medical training.
 He was awarded an MD in 1931, and a DPH in 1933, both at Edinburgh.
 In 1931 Macqueen was appointed Senior Medical Officer in Haifa and Samaria District and in 1938 he became director of the new Government Haifa Hospital, designed by Erich Mendelsohn.
 It had 261 beds and included a nursing school.
 In the summer of 1941 during an outbreak of Bubonic plague he was in charge of the demolition of the several thousand huts and temporary homes in and around Haifa and introduced a program of rat extermination.
 This campaign was successful but in 1944 the disease re-appeared killing eleven people in Haifa and spreading up and down Palestine.